duwand-dev/hometask10-23/README.md

    1. The "COLOR's turn" heading should be replaced by "Draw!"
    2. The "Drop" buttons should be replaced by a "Play again" button

-## Most Challenging Things
+## Challenge

-1. **Replace the 'Drop' button with a representation of the current player's token, e.g. if it's red's turn, show a semi-transparent red token above each column.**
+**Replace the 'Drop' button with a representation of the current player's token, e.g. if it's red's turn, show a semi-transparent red token above each column.**

 So, I checked if there are any tokens in columns and showed those semi-transparent tokens.
-2. **Keep track of and display how many times each player has won.
-Save it so the score is tracked even when reloading the page.**
-   I kept that data inside local storage and solved this problem.
-3. **Try to implement the `checkForWinner` function yourself: it should check for four tokens in a row in the horizontal, vertical, and diagonal directions.**
-   I created a checker function that checks if that game status matches the finishing condition.
+All the information is stored inside two-dimensional array so I had to check the array called BoardData.
+Checking each column and placing semi-transparent tokens were challenging.
+I solved it!

 ## How to use?

 To run this app, you can use `npm install` command to install all required node modules.
 Then, you have to use `npm run start` command to run the app.
 That's it!

-You can just click the drop buttons to play!!!
-Hints will help you easy to place your tokens.
-If one player wins, it'll inform you!
-The winner's information is store on the browser.